Chapter 5120-7 Personnel

 (4) The deputy director of the division of parole and community services, for that division, including the adult parole authority.

-(5) The managing officer of the corrections training academy for all probationary employees while attending the academy for pre-service training.
+(5) The managing officer of the corrections training academy for all probationary employees while attending the academy for employee orientation training.
 For the purposes of this rule, the corrections training academy shall be considered an institution under the control of the department.

 (6) In an appointing authority's absence, an appointing authority may appoint an acting appointing authority who shall have the same authority to act within this rule.